madhavpnair/Necessarily-Rank-Maximal-Matching/README.md

-# Necessarily-Rank-Maximal-Matching
+# Necessarily Rank-Maximal Matching (NRMM)

-Rank-maximality is a robust optimality criterion in resource allocation problems.The repo presents a comprehensive literature survey on Rank-Maximality and the online version of this allocation problem called Necessarily rank-maximal matching.
-We propose a novel query protocol and an original algorithm for NRM matchings.
-All resources are attached.
+Rank-maximality is a robust optimality criterion for resource allocation problems.

+This repository provides a comprehensive literature survey of Rank-Maximality and addresses the online version of this allocation problem, known as Necessarily Rank-Maximal Matching.

+## Key Contributions

+* **Literature Survey:** We discuss the entire history of the rank-maximal matchings starting from its definition.<br>
+Query models and algorithms for RMMs and NRMMs are documented analysing the correctness and complexities.<br>
+* **RASC Model:** Introduction of the **Rank-Aware Set-Compare (RASC)** model, a custom-engineered modification of the vanilla set-compare query protocol designed for refined preference elicitation.
+* **Original Algorithm:** Implementation of a novel online algorithm based on the RASC model.

+## Resources
+All research papers, technical documentation, and helpful resources are included in the repository.